romana/romana.github.io/cloud/cloud_native_networks.md

 ---

 Building and operating scalable, high-performance, multi-tenant cloud computing networks is extremely difficult.
-Today's preferred solution is to deploy a virtual network using VXLAN overlays and a commercial Enterprise SDN controller.
+One common approach is to deploy a virtual network using VXLAN overlays and a commercial Enterprise SDN controller.

 These overlay-based virtual networks were designed to address the challenges of deploying virtual machines on an enterprise network and are ill-suited to the challenges of the emerging container-based and Cloud Native architectural style.